MrStarbird/PStar4-Randomizer/Readme.txt

 2. About the Phantasy Star IV Randomizer

 The PS4 Randomizer was designed to change the around so that it would feel like a fresh experience every time you played this Genesis classic.
 It has gone through many revisions but is now at a stable enough point with all the options I've wanted on it.

 3. Features and Options
 By mousing over each option, you can see a brief tool-tip about what the option does and any issues or notes with the option.

 Text Skipping:
 By choosing "Text Skpping Enabled", text will automatically advance until you have control, either by choosing a Yes/No option or until you can move again.
 NOTE: There is an issue that is non-game breaking but annoying.
 In the Air Castle, the room with the Eclipse Torch chest and Lashiec will automatically trigger its event upon entering the room instead of opening the chest.
 Unfortunately, until I get in touch with Lory_90 again, I cannot fix this as Text Skipping was mostly his work.
 The way around it is to just make sure you do your preparations before entering the room.

 Chest Options:
 Chest contents can either remain as "Default" or can be either "Randomized" or "Shuffled.
 By choosing "Default Chest Contents", the chests will have the same items that they would in the original version of the game.
 By choosing "Randomize Chests", each Item Chest will have a random, non-key item inserted into them and Meseta chests will have a random value inserted into it between 100 and 10000 Meseta.
 By choosing "Shuffle Chests", the Item Chests will have a random item from a pool of the original chest contents and Meseta chests will have a random value from a pool of all Meseta chests in the game.
 Key items (Alshline, Psycho Wand, Eclipse Torch, Aero Prism, and the 5 Rings) as well as Wren and Demi's skills are unchanged and remain in their same spot.
 Elsydeon and Silver Tusks cannot be placed into a chest and must be gotten by normal means.

 Shop Options:
-Shops can either remain as "Default" or "Randomized".
-By choosing "Default Shops", all shops in game will remain the same.
-By choosing "Randomize Shops", all shops will have random items for sale.
-Weapon shops still only sell Weapons, Armor shops still only sell Armor, and Item shops still only sell items.
+Selecting the "Randomize Shop Inventories" option will create all shops to have random items for sale.
+All shops will still sell only items of their categories.

 Technique/Skill Randomization:
 By choosing "Randomize Techniques/Skills", every character will learn a random Technique and Skill from a pool.
 The levels of which they learn an ability and what they learn at that level remain unchanged (for instance, in the original, Chaz learns Tsu at Level 4 and Crosscut at Level 6).
 Techniques will still be learned at a level the character would learn a technique and same with skills (Chaz wouldn't learn Crosscut at Level 4 and Tsu at Level 6 for instance).

 Techniques are sorted into three different categories before being distributed: Low-Level, Mid-Level, and High-Level.
 This is to prevent getting techniques like NaSar at Level 1 without the TP to use it.
 Characters will not learn the same technique twice.
 Megid is shuffled into the pool, though Chaz can still learn Megid on his own from Anger Tower at the end of the game.
 Also, Wren, Demi, and Seth still do not learn Techniques.

 -Low-Level Techniques (Levels 1-13): Foi, Wat, Tsu, Zan, Gra, Gelun, Rimit, Res, Sar, Saner, Deban, Anti, Arows, Ryuka, Hinas -Mid-Level Techniques (Levels 14-28): GiFoi, GiWat, GiThu, GiZan, GiGra, Brose, Vol, Doran, Seals, GiRes, GiSar, Shift, Rimpa, Rever
 -High-Level Techniques (Levels 29+): NaFoi, NaWat, NaThu, NaZan, NaGra, Megid, SaVol, NaRes, NaSar, Regen

 Skills are randomized a bit differently.
 Each character only has a certain set of skills they can use without the game crashing.
 Those that are safe to use are randomized for that character.
 Wren and Demi retain Recover as their first skill, have their other initial skills randomized, and must still learn Phonon, Hijammer, Burstroc, and Positron through the same events.
 Spark and Barrier are all Demi's version of the skill, which is coded to be weaker, though Wren will still keep his version.
-Hahn and Rika will still have their own version of
-Eliminate in their own pools (since they are the only ones that can use it) as will Rune and Kyra get their own versions of Flaeli, Hewn, and Tandle into their own pools.
+Hahn and Rika will still have their own version of  Eliminate in their own pools (since they are the only ones that can use it) as will Rune and Kyra get their own versions of Flaeli, Hewn, and Tandle into their own pools.
 There are a few skills that are included in everybody's pool.
 A character will not learn the same skill twice.

 -Everyone: Flare, Corrosion, Explode, Spark, Deathspell, Shadow, Stasisbeam, Mindblast, Barrier, Vision
 -Chaz: Crosscut, Rayblade, Astral, Airslash, Earth